logstash/cookbook/recipes/windows-service/index.md

 6. Create the windows service by typing the following on the command line:  nssm install Logstash C:\logstash\logstash.bat

-Go to windows services to verify sure you have a service named "Logstash".
+Verify you have a service named "Logstash".
 Set the startup type to "Automatic" or "Automatic (delayed start)"

-Here are some other projects that allow you to run jar as a windows service: http://winrun4j.sourceforge.net/ http://yajsw.sourceforge.net/
+# Other Java service wrappers

+http://winrun4j.sourceforge.net/
+http://yajsw.sourceforge.net/